HL7/davinci-crd/input/pagecontent/background.md

 </table>

 #### CDS Hooks
-Clinical systems will use the specification and workflows defined by [CDS Hooks](https://cds-hooks.hl7.org) to initiate Coverage Requirements Discovery with the payers.
+Provider systems will use the specification and workflows defined by [CDS Hooks](https://cds-hooks.hl7.org) to initiate Coverage Requirements Discovery with the payers.
 Implementers must be familiar with all aspects of this specification.

 #### SMART on FHIR
 SMART on FHIR is expected to be used in two principal ways: